 If the second rule is triggered, the first rule is also triggered, which causes duplicate rule actions.
-The second rule is basically the first rule but with a few more operators.
+The second rule is essentially the first rule but with more operators.

 Example 3: Merge Rules with the Same Format

 When you have multiple rules with the same format, you can merge rules and match the difference.
-For example, instead of having two separate rules:
+For example, instead of having two separate rules, such as this

 (packet_type == 'log' AND access_control_outcome == 'Deny' AND source_username == 'VALUE_1')